 Patrol Boats and Asbestos

 Although patrol boats are small when compared to other vessels, they were still constructed with large amounts of asbestos-containing products.
-The U.S. military indicates that more than 300 asbestos-containing products in vessels prior to strict regulations put on its use in the 1970s.
+The U.S. military stated that more than 300 asbestos-containing products were used in vessels prior to strict regulations put on its use in the 1970s.

-Asbestos-containing products were used in a plethora of areas all over patrol boats, and anyone, prior to the late 1970s, that worked on patrol boats, aboard them, and even around, are a heightened risk of developing life-threatening diseases such as malignant mesothelioma and asbestos-related lung cancers.
+Asbestos-containing products were used in various areas all over patrol boats, and anyone that worked on patrol boats in the past or were even aboard or around them are a heightened risk of developing life-threatening diseases.
 This includes crew members, maintenance workers, construction workers, electricians, painters and more.

 Help and Resources for Mesothelioma Victims